Toloka/docs/en/guide/_includes/select-tolokers-internal.md

 {% endcut %}

-{% cut "Show blocked users" %}
+{% cut "Show blocked Tolokers" %}

-By default, blocked users aren't displayed.
+By default, blocked Tolokers aren't displayed.
 Click the **Tolokers** drop-down list for other options:

 - **Requester ban** — Tolokers you blocked in all your projects.

 - **System ban** — Tolokers blocked in the platform for violating the rules, poor response quality, or frequent errors when entering captcha.

-- **All** — Show both blocked and not blocked users.
+- **All** — Show both blocked and not blocked Tolokers.

 ![](../_images/other/users-ban-filter.png)